Frequently Asked Questions

 Can I continue to work during the paramedic education sequence?

 Students taking the evening (distance) course have 4 semesters to complete the program.
 Limited full time employment may be considered.
 The program is delivered in an "extended" classroom format.
-The program was never intended nor desinged for students to attend class while on duty or to be delivered in a single student, "at home" method.
+The program was never intended nor designed for students to attend class while on duty or to be delivered in a single student, "at home" method.
 Students are required to attend all of the interactive evening broadcast classes.
-Due to the rigorous nature of the program and limited internship availability, class, the 3 skills camps, clinical and field internship schedules will NOT be adjusted to accommodate a student's work schedule.
+Due to the rigorous nature of the program and limited internship availability, class, the 9 skills weekends, clinical and field internship schedules will NOT be adjusted to accommodate a student's work schedule.
 Students must make arrangements with their EMS agency to be freed from "first line" response to calls if attending on a working shift.
 Lectures are no longer placed on the internet for review.
 Field internship requires a student to commit to a standard agency A, B, or C shift.
-Field internship will not be extended past the Spring commencement for the campus class or Fall commencement for the night class.
+Field internship generally will not be extended past the Spring commencement for the campus class or Fall commencement for the night class.

 Why do I need Background Criminal Investigation and Drug Screening?